DevOps-HeadBangers/Milestone-2/README.md

 For this capability, to the 'Execute Shell Command' of the previous capability, add ```npm run ci-lint || :```.
 Under 'Post Build Sections', choose 'Publish CheckStyle Analysis Results' for 'Add Post Build Action' option.
 Click 'Apply' and 'Save' when done.

 Following is the screencast for the capability:

+##### The ability to extend an existing analysis tool with a custom analysis, or implement a new analysis from scratch.
+For example, you could write a static analysis that checks for the ratio of comments to code, or finds parse errors in SQL string statements.
+You could introduce security checks, a dynamic analysis, a data-flow analysis or a data-flow based test coverage.

+For this capability, add ```node analysis.js``` to the 'Execute Shell Command' of the previous capability.
+Click 'Apply' and 'Save' when done.
+This will output the comment to code line ratio on the console output.

+Following is the screencast for the capability:

+##### Using hooks or post-build scripts, have the ability to reject a commit if it fails a minimum testing criteria (e.g. failed test case, or less than 50% statement coverage) and analysis criteria (e.g. cannot commits that generate a particular FindBugs rule, such as "Method concatenates strings using + in a loop").